-As health and wellness professionals, coaches, teachers and trainers, we care about the people we work with.
+As wellness professionals, we care about the people we work with.
 We take our practice to this level because at the core of what we do, we want to help others.
 So then, it’s only natural when you want to offer your practice and offerings to others in the community, especially to those who can’t easily access services and activities that promote health and wellness.

-The fee is often the first piece of the puzzle people will consider when creating an accessible offerings.
-Classes or services offered on a donation-based, sliding scale, or at no-cost is a great start to removing some barrier to accessing quality services and activities that promote better health and wellness.
+The fee is often the first piece of the puzzle people will consider when creating an accessible offering.
+Classes or services offered on a donation-based, sliding scale, or at no cost is a great start to removing some barrier to accessing quality services and activities that promote better health and wellness.

-Consider the location.
 Expanding on the last point, consider where you can teach or offer your service.
 Can potential students or clients easily get to you?
 Do you need a car to get there or is it near public transport?
 Is it in a residential area where it might be easy to walk to?

 If you’re hosting yoga or fitness classes for those living with disabilities or mobility issues, be sure to look into the accessibility of your venue.
 Are there ramps or easy entry points for people using wheelchairs?
 What are the options for parking?